 Helen suggests some little slices of self-care, tailored to your own needs, implemented regularly.
 Do something that gives you comfort; take a bath, read a book that has nothing to do with academia, put new sheets on your bed, use your hands to do some knitting, or baking, drawing or gardening – any kind of tinkering is good.

 It’s also important to remember that the literal light at the end of the tunnel is getting stronger every day.

 By the time we get back it will be week 9.
 Spring shall have sprung, the campus will be warmer, the vitamin D plentiful (sunscreen and a hat, please) and the longer, brighter, warmer days should help stimulate a brighter, warmer mood – which you will have a few weeks to enjoy before the mozzies mobilise and start their bloodthirsty sorties.

 If your mood doesn’t pick up with the increasing presence of the sun, reach out for help.
 All depressive episodes should be treated with care, and if you can’t pull yourself out of the quicksand throw your hand out to someone who can.

-If you don’t know where to begin, book a meeting with a Student Support Advisor, and have a confidential chat.
-Student Support Advisors are an incredible resource: they author a blog and provide Skype and other online sessions.
+If you don’t know where to begin, book a meeting with a Student Progress Advisor, and have a confidential chat.
+Student Progress Advisors are an incredible resource: they provide Phone and other online sessions.
 Use them to get you back on your feet and back to where you want to be.